 Out Of Bounds: NASCAR Driver Dale Earnhardt Jr. On Concussions

-NASCAR's most popular driver, Dale Earnhardt Jr. is back on the track after a long recovery period after he suffered yet another concussion.
+NASCAR's most popular driver, Dale Earnhardt Jr., is back on the track after a long recovery period from having suffered yet another concussion.

-Earnhardt, 42, was recently medically cleared to return to competition.
+Earnhardt Jr., 42, was recently medically cleared to return to competition.
 We caught up with him right after practice at Texas Motor Speedway for this edition of "Out Of Bounds."
-In it, he tells NPR's Lulu Garcia-Navarro how concussions have changed NASCAR and his own life.
+He tells NPR's Lulu Garcia-Navarro how concussions have changed NASCAR and his own life.

 Interview Highlights